 How to Check Cervical Mucus

-- Toilet paper check: This is likely the simplest and easiest (and probably cleanest) way to check your cervical mucus.
-You just need to look at your toilet paper after wiping.
+This is the simplest, easiest, and probably cleanest, way to check your cervical mucus.
+Simply look at your toilet paper after wiping.
 It may take a little inspecting, but as long as you’re ovulating, you’ll see it.
 (Bring the toilet paper to the light if need be!)
 Don’t be surprised to see more or less cervical mucus day-to-day or cycle-to-cycle based on multiple factors, including how hydrated you are or the way you pooped.
 In fact, some women only present cervical mucus after a strenuous bowel movement.
-(Mucus secretions and fecal matter all in one post!
-It’s just a preview of life with a newborn and how you’ll become incredibly familiar with all sorts of bodily excretions.)

-- Underwear Check Some women have effusive enough secretions that cervical mucus appears in their underwear.
+Some women have effusive enough secretions that cervical mucus appears in their underwear.
 (It helps if you wear black underwear!)
-This may be a less intimate and accurate way to observe your cycle because cervical mucus doesn’t have to actually leave your body to “count” or be a valid, daily reading.
+This may be a less intimate and accurate way to observe your cycle, because cervical mucus doesn’t have to actually leave your body to “count” or be a valid, daily reading.

-- Internal Check Checking internally can become second nature, especially if you also chart the position of your cervix as an additional sign of ovulation.
+Checking internally can become second nature, especially if you also chart the position of your cervix as an additional sign of ovulation.
 That being said, your vagina has a delicately balanced pH.
-Usually, the vagina is slightly acidic, better to help kill bacteria and other potentially harmful microorganisms.
+Usually, the vagina is slightly acidic to help kill bacteria and other potentially harmful microorganisms.
 As you can imagine, introducing foreign substances from bacteria or soap residue on your finger or douching can disrupt the natural balance and potentially impact fertility.